WebOrigami/docs/src/content/language/fileTypes.md

 ### YAML files

 Like JSON files, you can traverse into a YAML file using slash syntax.
-YAML front matter can [contain Origami expressions](yaml.html).

 ## Custom file types